The metric space of limit laws for $q$-hook formulas: Background

 \begin{Remark} One can consider a partition $\lambda$ as a poset on its cells where $(u, v) \leq (x, y)$ if and only if $u \leq x$ and $v \leq y$.
 However, the hook lengths of $\lambda$ do \textit{not} agree with \eqref{def:poset_hooklength} except when $\lambda$ is a single row or column.
 For example, the hook lengths for the partition $(2,2)$ are $1,2,2,3$, while the hook lengths for the diamond poset are $1,2,2,4$. \end{Remark}

 Mallows and Riordan first studied the inversion enumeration on labeled rooted trees \cite{RiordanMallows.1968}, and connected it to cumulants of the lognormal distribution.
 Knuth gave a hook length formula for $|\cL(P, w)|$ \cite[p.~70]{Knuth} for posets which are forests.
 Bj\"orner--Wachs \cite{MR1022316} and Stanley \cite{MR0332509} generalized Knuth's result to $q$-hook length formulas using the $\inv$ and $\maj$ statistics on $\cL(P, w)$.
 Stanley considered only the case when $w$ is natural, i.e.~when $\inv(P, w) = \maj(P, w) = 0$, for the $\maj$ generating function.
+Recently Zaguia has studied linear extensions of forests and proved the ``1/3-2/3 Conjecture'' holds on such posets \cite{Zaguia.2018}.

 \begin{Theorem}[{\cite[Thm.~1.1-1.2, Cor.~3.1, Thm.~6.1-6.2]{MR1022316}}] Let $(P, w)$ be a labeled poset with $n$ elements.
 Then if and only if $P$ is a forest.
 Similarly, if and only if $(P,w)$ is a regularly labeled forest.
 Moreover, if $P$ is a forest, $\frac{[n]_q!}{\prod_{u \in P} [h_u]_q}$ has symmetric and unimodal coefficients. \end{Theorem}